Racing pigeon mortality in Victoria

 The virus has subsequently been identified as a rotavirus (within the genus Reoviridae).
 This is the first time that this virus has been identified in pigeons.
-Interestingly, this rotavirus predominantly affects the liver unlike other rotaviruses that typically affect the intestine.
+Interestingly, this rotavirus mainly affects the liver unlike other rotaviruses that typically affect the intestine.

 Although no treatments are currently available for rotavirus in pigeons, work is underway to develop a vaccine.
 In the meantime, the Victorian racing pigeon industry has instituted a voluntary halt to racing or other events where birds and fanciers may congregate.

-Practitoners should remain vigilant for disease events in pigeon lofts and are requested to continue to submit samples that will allow exclusion of emergency animal diseases and notifiable diseases, such as avian influenza and pigeon paramyxovirus.
+Practitioners should remain vigilant for disease events in pigeon lofts and are requested to continue to submit samples that will allow exclusion of emergency animal diseases and notifiable diseases, such as avian influenza and pigeon paramyxovirus.